At the foot of the Alps through the idyllic hinterland of Munich

 The Wings for Life World Run is a global running and wheelchair event, that starts worldwide at exactly the same time and only ends when the last runner is caught by the so called Catcher Car.

-In 2017 the world once again runs for those who can’t.
-Runners in Germany will start for the third time in Munich’s Olympiapark.
+In 2018 the world once again runs for those who can’t.
+Runners in Germany will start in Munich’s Olympiapark.
 The starting signal goes off at exactly 1pm local time.
 Half an hour later, at 1.30pm local time, the Catcher Car will start chasing the runners: for those who get caught, the race is over.

 Be part of it: You can join thousands of runners worldwide at the Wings for Life World Run – the first truly global run.
 Step up to the challenge, nominate your friends and challenge your family to run for those who can’t.
 The shared goal unites: 100% of all Wings for Life World Run entry fees go straight to the Wings for Life foundation.
 Wings for Life is a not-for-profit spinal cord research foundation with a single mission – find a cure for spinal cord injury.